titandrive/caddy/README.md

 	reverse_proxy homepage:3000
 }
 ```
-Once Caddy is running, you can either create a subdomain (complete with HTTPS) via the Cadddyfile (see the homepage example above) or you can do so using Docker labels.
+Once Caddy is running, you can either create a subdomain via the Cadddyfile (see the homepage example above) or you can do so using Docker labels.
 Below is an example on how to do that.

 ### BentoPDF.yml
 ```